savannahghi/mycarehub-playbooks/README.md

 ansible-galaxy collection install community.general
 ```

-Optionally, if you would also want to have playbook output on a file per host, you need to create the the logs directory at `/var/log/ansible/hosts`.
+Optionally, if you would also want to have playbook output stored locally on files for future reference, you need to create the logs directory at `/var/log/ansible/hosts`.
 Ensure the directory is writable by the user running Ansible, or to simply things, make the directory writable by any user.
 This can be achieved using the following commands:
 ```bash
 # Create the logs directory
 sudo mkdir -p /var/log/ansible/hosts